 You can’t remove the Rent Now button, though tenants are explicitly told to only initiate this process once agreed with the landlord.

-More than one holding deposit can be placed on a property, so yes.
-Holding deposits need to be accepted/rejected within 4 days, though even if you’re unsure if you want to proceed or not, your listing remains advertised throughout.
+Holding deposits need to be accepted/rejected within 4 days, even if you’re unsure if you want to proceed or not, your listing remains advertised throughout.
+You won’t be able to proceed with two tenants at once.
 It’s always best to make prospective tenants aware of any such delays in making a decision on the holding deposit.

 Any other questions, let me know.